Par For Cinderella Excerpt

 “My pleasure.”

 Her eyes closed and didn’t reopen.
 He squeezed her hand.
 Nothing.
 Aidan scowled.
-Just as he went to drag the doctor back here, a young man in scrubs, mid-thirtyish, strode into the room and stopped to eye Aidan’s wet clothes.
+Just as he rose to go drag the doctor back here, a young man in scrubs, mid-thirtyish, strode into the room and stopped to eye Aidan’s wet clothes.
 This guy’s nametag read John Davis, M.D.

 The doctor’s frown said not good.
 He gently lifted each eyelid and flashed his light in her eye.
 The pupils looked dilated, even to Aidan.